 1. "Stan the Man"

 Musial was first called this by Brooklyn Dodger fans for all the damage he wreaked on their team over the years.
-The Brooklyn fans started saying “Here comes the man” whenever Stan would come to the plate in 1946.
-“The Man” nickname later appeared in a newspaper story and it stuck with Stan after that.
+The Brooklyn fans started saying, “Here comes the man!” whenever Stan would come to the plate in 1946.
+“The Man” later appeared in a newspaper story, and from there, it stuck with Stan.
 He was elected to the Dodger Hall of Fame in appreciation for his talent as a player and goodness as a person.
 His close friends also called him Stash, which is an affectionate Polish alternative to Stan.